 Potential risks to subjects.
 The proposed research in the parent grant poses risk that is generally mild, and at most minimal, in severity.
 The safety of MRI has been evaluated during the past 20 years, and no short-term effects have been observed.
 However, the long-term effects of MRI on the body are not fully known.
 Individuals with claustrophobia may find the MRI equipment too confining, which may cause anxiety.
 The MRI scanner makes loud noises, which could be damaging to the ears if not protected with earplugs.
 In addition, a person cannot have an MRI if they have any metal in or near their brain.
 There are also possible risks for participants if metal is drawn to the magnet while a participant is within or near the bore.
-Accordingly, participants will be asked to leave all jewelry and metal objects outside of the scanning room, and no loose metal objects will be allowed near the magnet.
+Accordingly, participants will be allowed near the magnet.
 We exercise careful safety procedures outlined by the LCNI and have never had an adverse event while performing more than 600 scans.
 Regarding surveys and behavioral tasks, participants may find some of the experimental tasks or questionnaires to be boring or difficult.
 There is also a slight risk that research records (e.g., surveys, MRI data) might be obtained by persons not authorized to do so, though it is unlikely that our records will contain sensitive information, because participants with psychiatric disorders will be excluded at baseline.